maxsun/maxsun.github.io/_posts/2020-03-16-visual_perception.markdown

 ![orientation column phase](/assets/image/orientation_column_phase.jpeg)

+Historically, Hubel & Wiesel originally suggested that Orientation Columns were organized in discrete modules (Hypercolumns), but the pinwheel organization of Orientation Columns calls this into question.

 ## Ocular Dominance Slabs

 **Ocular Dominance Slabs** are striped regions in the V1 (perpendicular to Orientation Columns) that respond specifically to inputs from either eye.
 If the surface of V1 were colored according to which eye the region responds to, it would produce the following striped image of the Ocular Dominance Slabs:

 ![ocular dominance stripes](/assets/image/occular_dominance_stripes.png)

 ## Hypercolumns